OBF/obf-docs/Travel_fellowships.md

 If applicants are not from a minority or underrepresented group but have a track record for advocating for diversity as an ally through their work or involvement in an event, they are welcome to apply for this fellowship as well.

-*We do not consider the diversity of operating systems, programming languages or scientific domain as a criterion for the OBF event fellowship.*
+*We do not consider the diversity of operating systems, programming languages or scientific domain as a criterion for the OBF Event Fellowship.*

 ## Announcement of the application outcome